iriavizcaino/airsim_object_detection/README.md

 # Airsim Object Detection
-In this repository you will find an object detection datasets generator (YOLO format) and two ways to get inference results.
+In this repository you will find an object detection datasets generator (YOLO format) and some ways to get inference results.

-## Dependencies
+## Setup

 - Install Unreal Engine.
 - Python packages: `pip3 install -r requirements.txt`